• Written by

 Preventing Social Security Fraud

 The best way to prevent Social Security fraud is to remain vigilant and not share personal information with strangers who contact you.
-Scammers will pretend to be government officials in attempts to get your information.
+Scammers will pretend to be government officials in an attempt to get your information.

 The Social Security Administration will never: